Last Updated-December 9, 2025

 Ensure to transform your cold leads into warm prospects with content marketing of blog posts, tips, success stories, or product demos to earn trust before asking for the sale.

 This campaign is used for new users/customers using your product or service.
-This campaign inform them how to start, about features, or get results.
+This campaign informs them how to start, about features, or get results.

 Re-engagement drip campaigns are best when you want to reconnect with dormant users through exclusive offers or surveys.
 Share helpful content, offer a special deal, a product update, or simply ask, “Still want to hear from us?” to win back inactive subscribers.